I didn’t really do much this month by way of personal updates so let’s just get right into it!

 - Nick @ Infinite Limits of Love put together a spectacular list of 200+ Romance Books Releasing Jan-July This Year and I highly recommend any romance reader looking for their next read or anyone looking to test out the romance genre check out this post for new releases!

-- March Releases // 10 Books Releasing This Month
+- June Releases // 19 Books Releasing In June

 Here’s a preview of what’s to come on my blog!